unicef/design-system/design-guidelines.md

 something that is preventing him to continue with the regular flow.
 For example, user forgot to fill a mandatory field.

-    Red also may indicate danger, because the user is a going to perform a destructive action
+    Red also may indicate danger, because the user is going to perform a destructive action

     In general, because of the negative implications of the red color, we should try